-5.0 Reporting to Outside Agencies
+4.0 Reporting to Outside Agencies

-In addition, employees who believe they have been subject to unlawful harassment or discrimination have the right to file a complaint with the federal Equal Employment Opportunity Commission or the California Department of Fair Employment and Housing, which have the authority to remedy violations.
-Employees, students, and others participating in Caltech's educational programs and activities may file complaints with the U.S. Department of Education Office for Civil Rights at (415) 486-5555 (or ocr.sanfrancisco@ed.gov) or (800) 421-3481 (or OCR@ed.gov).
+In addition, employees who believe they have been subject to unlawful harassment or discrimination have the right to file a complaint with the Federal Equal Employment Opportunity Commission or the California Department of Fair Employment and Housing, which have the authority to remedy violations.
+Employees, students, and others participating in Caltech's educational programs and activities may file complaints with the U.S. Department of Education Office for Civil Rights at (415) 486-5555 (or ocr.sanfrancisco@ed.gov) or (800) 421-3481 (or OCR@ ed.gov).
 Complaints may also be directed to the Bureau for Private Postsecondary Education at bppe.ca.gov.

-6.0 Investigation of Complaints
+5.0 Investigation of Complaints

 Caltech will conduct a fair, timely, and thorough investigation into complaints within the scope of this policy to determine what occurred and take reasonable steps to remedy the effects of any discrimination and prevent recurrence of the behavior.
-Caltech provides all parties with appropriate due process and reaches appropriate conclusions based on the evidence collected.
-Caltech takes appropriate action, including disciplinary measures, up to and including termination, student expulsion, or being permanently banned from Caltech premises, when warranted.
+Caltech provides all parties with appropriate due process and reaches reasonable conclusions based on the evidence collected.
+Caltech takes appropriate action, including disciplinary measures, when warranted.

-7.0 Policy against Retaliation
+6.0 Policy against Retaliation

 No one may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by this policy or the related procedures, or because the individual has made a report or complaint, testified, assisted, participated, or refused to participate in any manner in any action or process under this policy or the related procedures.
-Intimidation. threats, coercion, or discrimination for the purpose of interfering with any right under this policy or the related procedures constitutes retaliation.
+Intimidation, threats, coercion, or discrimination for the purpose of interfering with any right under this policy or the related procedures constitutes retaliation.
 The rights and privileges secured under this policy and the related procedures include but are not limited to: (i) filing or assisting in the filing of a complaint or report of a suspected violation of this policy; (ii) opposing any act or practice made unlawful by any federal, state or local laws requiring equal opportunity; (iii) participating, assisting, or otherwise cooperating in an investigation, compliance review, hearing, or any other activity related to a violation of this policy or administration of any federal, state, or local law requiring equal opportunity; and/or (iv) exercising any legal right protected by federal, state, or local law requiring equal opportunity.

-The following actions do not constitute retaliation: the exercise of rights protected under applicable law or Caltech's charging an individual with a policy violation for making a materially false statement in bad faith in the course of a resolution process.
-A determination that a respondent was or was not responsible for alleged misconduct alone is not sufficient to conclude that any party made a materially false statement in bad faith.
+The following actions do not constitute retaliation: the exercise of rights protected under the First Amendment or Caltech's charging an individual with a policy violation for making a materially false statement in bad faith in the course of a resolution process.
+A determination that a respondent was responsible for alleged misconduct alone is not sufficient to conclude that any party made a materially false statement in bad faith.

-Complaints of retaliation will be addressed under the Procedures for Complaints of Unlawful Discrimination, Harassment, and
+Complaints of retaliation will be addressed under the Unlawful Harassment Procedures.

-Retaliation.

-8.0 Informational Resources
+7.0 Informational Resources

-Information on equal employment opportunity and nondiscrimination, as well as copies of Caltech's Nondiscrimination and Equal Employment Opportunity, Unlawful Discrimination, Harassment and Retaliation, Sex- and Gender-Based Misconduct, and Violence Prevention policies are available from Caltech's Title IX coordinator and deputy coordinators, Human Resources, Student Affairs and deans' offices, the Center for Inclusion & Diversity, resident associates, the Staff and Faculty Consultation Center, and Employee & Organizational Development at Campus, and Employee Relations and the Human Resources Business Partners at JPL.
-The policies, available at the links below, are published in the Caltech Catalog and on the following Caltech websites: Caltech Human Resources, JPL Human Resources, Equity and Title IX Office, and Student Affairs.
+Information on equal employment opportunity and nondiscrimination, as well as copies of Caltech's Nondiscrimination and Equal Employment Opportunity, Unlawful Discrimination, Harassment and Retaliation, Sex- and Gender-Based Misconduct, and Violence Prevention policies are available from Caltech's Title IX coordinator and deputy coordinators, Human Resources, Student Affairs and deans' offices, the Center for Inclusion & Diversity resident associates, the Staff and Faculty Consultation Center, and Employee & Organizational Development at campus, and Employee Relations and the Human Resources Business Partners at JPL.
+The policies, available at the links below, are published in the Caltech Catalog and on the following Caltech websites: Caltech Human Resources, JPL Human Resources, Equity and Title IX, and Student Affairs.

-9.0 Caltech's Commitment to Equal Opportunity and Nondiscrimination
+8.0 Caltech's Commitment to Equal Opportunity and Nondiscrimination